 If you have the recalled tires on your vehicle, take the steps necessary to change out those tires immediately as a tread separation could be life-threatening.
 Studies show that tread separation at highway speeds are almost impossible to control.
 Even trained test drivers that had knowledge that the tread was going to separate have been shown to lose control of the vehicle in tread separation simulations.

 Anyone involved in an accident where a tread separation could be a problem should ensure that the tires are preserved.
 Immediate steps should be taken to prevent the tires from being sold to a junkyard or otherwise destroyed.
 If you experience problems with these or other tires, consumers are encouraged to contact the National Highway Traffic Safety Administration Vehicle Safety Hotline at 1-888-327-4236.

 If you have been injured in an accident caused by a tire blowout, immediately contact Hare, Wynn, Newell & Newton, LLP to discuss your rights and legal options.
-We serve clients nationwide from offices in Birmingham, Lexington, Little Rock, and Fayetteville.
+We serve clients nationwide from offices in Birmingham, Lexington and Little Rock.